Santo Toribio District

 The Santo Toribio District (Distrito de Santo Toribio) is one of 10 districts of the Huaylas Province in the Ancash Region of Peru.
 The capital of the district is the village of Santo Toribio.

 Location

 The district is located in the north-western part of the province at an elevation of 2,860m.

 Populated places

-Populated places in the district with the number of households in parenthesis.
+Populated places in the district with the number of households in parentheses.